brash99/JAMLIB/LHAPDF/README.md

 Either way, you need to (unzip and) copy the grids to your local LHAPDF grid folder.
 The default location can be found, e.g., in the output of the `$ lhapdf` command.
 Further info on the LHAPDF interface installation and usage can be found on the [LHAPDF project web page](https://lhapdf.hepforge.org/).

 A test ipython notebook is provided for convenience and to demonstrate usage of JAMLIB python code and LHAPDF grids.
-In the future, we'd like to add a python, C++, and fortran script, as well - help is welcome! - but for the moment you may have a look at the  [code examples](https://lhapdf.hepforge.org/codeexamples.html) in the LHAPDF project web page.
+In the future python, C++ and fortran scripts will be added; for the moment you may have a look at the  [code examples](https://lhapdf.hepforge.org/codeexamples.html) in the LHAPDF project web page.

 ## Grids